The official estimate of the population of Canada on 1 April 2017 is 36,591,241. Canada is the 38th largest country in the world by population.

 The Canadian census, which is run by Statistics Canada, is one of the world’s most regular and well regarded censuses.

 The first census took place in 1871.
-The most recent census took place on 10 May 2016, although results are not expected until February 2017.
+The most recent census took place on 10 May 2016, and the initial results were published in February 2017.

 By law the Canadian government must conduct a census at least once every ten years, but since 1971 the census has been held every five years.
 By law, every household in Canada is required to complete the census form.

-2016 sees the return of the mandatory long form census and Canadians were encouraged to complete the census online.
+2016 saw the return of the mandatory long form census and Canadians were encouraged to complete the census online.

 Click here to read an official history of the Canadian census.